wp-plugins/w4-post-list/readme.txt

 = 1.4.5 =
 * The show future posts bug has been solved.
 From now on, there won't be any selecton problems.
 * Sliding Javascript has been updated to match the latest jQuery.
+= 1.4.6 =
+* A lot more template tag to arrange your post list with more flexibility.

 == Upgrade Notice ==
 = 1.0 =